Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Results

 \subsection{Data Generation Framework Validation}

-Figure~\ref{fig:data_generation_process} illustrates the comprehensive ultra-realistic data generation framework developed for this study.
-The framework systematically incorporates all major sources of variation expected in practical prototype implementation.
+Figure~\ref{fig:data_generation_process} illustrates the noise-stressed data generation framework developed for this study.
+The framework systematically incorporates major sources of variation expected in practical prototype implementation.

-The data generation process successfully achieves realistic glucose-NIR correlations of 0.211, representing a significant departure from idealized conditions where correlations can exceed 0.8.
-This correlation reduction reflects the combined impact of hardware noise, environmental variations, and physiological individual differences that characterize real-world implementation scenarios.
+The data generation process successfully achieves low glucose-NIR correlations of 0.211, representing a significant departure from idealized conditions where correlations can exceed 0.8.
+This correlation reduction reflects the combined impact of hardware noise, environmental variations, and physiological individual differences that characterize field implementation scenarios.

-Figure~\ref{fig:data_characteristics} presents the characteristics of the generated synthetic dataset, demonstrating realistic distributions across all modeled parameters.
+Figure~\ref{fig:data_characteristics} presents the characteristics of the generated synthetic dataset, demonstrating plausible distributions across all modeled parameters.

-The glucose concentration distribution follows a realistic log-normal pattern with appropriate representation of normal, hypoglycemic, and hyperglycemic conditions.
+The glucose concentration distribution follows a plausible log-normal pattern with appropriate representation of normal, hypoglycemic, and hyperglycemic conditions.
 The NIR intensity correlation plot clearly demonstrates the challenging signal-to-noise conditions that practical implementations must address, with significant scatter around the underlying glucose-dependent trend.